Vaccine Information

 Vaccine Return Form (PDF)

-*COVID-19 vaccine needs to be wasted at the site it is being provided at, when it expires by date or by freezer to fridge date.
+*COVID-19 vaccine needs to be wasted at the site it is being provided at, when it expires by date or by freezer-to-fridge expiry date.
 The vaccine also needs to be wasted in the COVAXon system by the site's superuser.